 - Augmentin is available as generic amoxicillin/clavulanate potassium.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Augmentin should not be used if susceptibility results show susceptibility to amoxicillin, indicating that the infectious bacteria are not producing beta-lactamase.
-Amoxicillin should be used instead.
+- Augmentin should not be used if the susceptibility results show susceptibility to amoxicillin, indicating that the infectious bacteria are not producing beta-lactamase.
+Amoxicillin should be used instead

 - Different formulations and strengths of Augmentin may not be interchangeable, for example:

-- The 250mg and 500mg tablet of Augmentin both contain 125mg of clavulanate potassium; therefore two 250mg tablets should not be substituted for one 500mg tablet .
+- The 250mg and 500mg tablet of Augmentin both contain 125mg of clavulanate potassium; therefore two 250mg tablets are not equivalent to one 500mg tablet

 - The 250mg tablet of Augmentin contains 125mg clavulanate potassium and the 250mg chewable tablet contains 62.5mg of clavulanate potassium; therefore the tablet should not be substituted for the chewable tablet and vice-versa.